onepanelio/core-docs/blog/2020-9-01-ensemble.md

     template: ensemble
 ```

-Next, we will update containers for each of the tasks except process-input-data.
-You can have `process-input-data` performce certain actions but I will leave it as it is for now.
+Next, we will update containers for each of the tasks except `process-input-data`.
+You can have `process-input-data` perform certain actions but we will leave it as it is for now.

-First of all, we will update `predict-yolo-model`.
+First, let's update `predict-yolo-model`:

 ```yaml
 - name: yolo